mikevdg/faish/doc/notes/implementation.rst

 Garbage collection
 --------------------

-GC might not be needed.
-Check that it is needed first.

---

-There are two types of garbage collection used: intra-GC and extra-GC.
+There are two types of garbage collection used: intra-GC and -GC.

 Intra-GC is garbage collection that happens within a block.
 Any common garbage collection algorithm can be used.
 The InPointers for that block form the root set.
 FarRefs are treated just like any other object, except that a backreference must be removed whenever one is removed from a block.